jet-dev-team/drupal-dockerizer/README.md

 ### Import MySQL database from dump

 There is a playbook which automates database import into database container.
-By default it just picks up `dump.sql` file from Drupal root directory.
+By default it just picks up the `dump.sql` file from the Drupal root directory.

 ```bash
 .